Hi, it will depend on your budget and what you want to do whilst in Dubai.

 The Gold Souk is good fun, but be prepared to barter.
 If you want to do a trip, I would hire an abra for the afternoon and sail up and down Dubai Creek, visiting the museum there.

 At the moment, a lot of hotels are offering great summer rates - big name and little name hotels.
-If you give me a clearer idea of your requirements, I am happy to let you have some suggestions. over 4 years ago
+If you give me a clearer idea of your requirements, I am happy to let you have some suggestions. about 5 years ago

 I stayed at Arabian Courtyard Hotel, near Dubai Creek and right across the road from the Dubai museum.
 I found the Hotel great and good value for money, fantastic Indian Restaurant, and English Style Bar (bars are few and far between in Dubai).
 Ideal location for Silk Market (100 yards) and Gold and Spice Markets, a ferry boat ride across the Creek, all worth seeing.
 This part of Dubai is the most interesting in my opinion and Dubai Creek boat tour is worth doing.

 Desert BBQ and 4 wheel drive trip is also worth doing.

 This is not the best position if you want Beaches and Shopping Centres, but taxis are relatively cheap to take you to the major sights and Centres.

 Hop-on, Hop-off bus can be a pain especially on hot days, no air-con, takes you round the houses, better to pay a bit extra and go where you want by Taxi.

 3 days is about right for Dubai, everyone I met was very friendly. about 5 years ago